Veneers are small sections of code generated by the linker

 The range of a

-for 16-bit encoded Thumb instructions.
+16MB for Thumb-2, and 4MB for Thumb.
 A veneer extends the range

-instruction.
 The veneer then sets the PC to the destination address.
+This enables

-This enables the veneer to branch anywhere in the 4 GB address space.
+the veneer to branch anywhere in the 4 GB address space.
+If ARM

 The linker can generate the following veneer types depending on what is required: